biocore/empress/README.md

 python webserver.py --help
 ```

 You should then see 'start' in the terminal.
-Wait until you see 'server started at port 8080' and then open up your web brower.
+Wait until you see 'server started at port 8080' and then open up your web browser.
 Type

 ```
 localhost:8080